Jacqueline LaRocca Photography Blog

-- Get Global Entry Application– to avoid immigration lines and speed through customs https://ttp.dhs.gov/
+- Get Global Entry Application– to accordingly avoid immigration lines and by and large speed through customs https://ttp.dhs.gov/

-- Wear socks going through security.
-You will have to remove your shoes for TSA screening, so wear shoes that are easy to slip on and off and wear socks (you don’t want to walk on the dirty floor in bare feet).
+- Wear socks going through security and remove your shoes for TSA screening. obviously wear shoes that are easy to slip on and off.

-- Stay hydrated on the plane with eye drops, lip balm, and lotion.
-Drink lots of water.
+- Stay hydrated on the plane with eye drops as well as lip balm, and lotion.
+Obviously drink lots of water.

-- Smooth through security by just answering the questions.
-Don’t engage in needless conversation.
+- Smooth through security by just answering the questions and definitely don’t engage in needless conversation.
 If they want to take a closer look at your luggage, be polite and don’t argue.
 They are doing their job to keep everyone safe.

-- Keep medications with you, not in your luggage.
+- Equally important keep medications with you, not in your luggage.

-- If traveling to a remote destination, buy evacuation insurance so you can be medically stabilized and airlifted back home
+- Before you travel to a remote area I recommend that you purchase evacuation insurance so you can be medically stabilized and airlifted back home.

 - Travel light – do not overpack!

-- Pack no more than three pairs of shoes
+- Travel with no more than three pairs of shoes

 - Pack one nice outfit for going out at night